fanil-z/islam-wiki/hugo-docs/content/en/docs/wiki/islam-wiki.md

 The sun is rolled up, stars are diminished, mountaines are moving in motion, when all realtionships are broken and suspended, when all animals will be gathered together, when oceans will become flames, when souls are paired up, when a child that was killed will be asked why was she killed and buried alive, when your scrolls that remained hidden are made public. when the sky is peeled away, when the fire is set ablaze, Jamah is brought close.
 On that Day every soul will have in front of him what that souls prepared for the Day of Judgement.

 People will run around and they will not care about their brothers, wives or relatives.
 People will be silent, they will not be allowed to speak.
 Only walking feat or mumbling will be heard.
 Only prophets will be allowed to speak that Day.

-### Heaven will split open

-    "And [mention] the Day when the heaven will split open with [emerging] clouds, and the angels will be sent down in successive descent."
-    Quran, surah Al-Furqan (The Criterion) 25:25

-### God and Ranks of Angels

-    "No!
-When the earth has been leveled – pounded and crushed And your Lord has come and the angels, rank upon rank" Quran, surah Al-Fajr (The Dawn) 89:21-22

 ### The Day will last like 50 thousand years